quickstrom/quickstrom/_sources/reference/next-steps.rst.txt

 a small example.
 Now, how do you take it further?

-More documentation on how to use Quickstrom will be written, including tutorials and reference manterial.
+More documentation on how to use Quickstrom will be written, including tutorials and how-to guides.
 For now, head over to the `example specifications and webapps
 <https://github.com/quickstrom/quickstrom/tree/main/specs>`__ to study
 further.
 Feel free to ask question by contacting `@owickstrom